 You may feel as though your only focus right now is applying for a new job.
 While that’s a giant piece of the puzzle, it’s not the only important one.
-“Get laser focused in every aspect of your life: physically, emotionally, spiritually, financially, and of course, professionally,” Eddie says.
+Get laser focused in every aspect of your life: physically, emotionally, spiritually, financially, and of course, professionally.

-“This is the time and the moment to reach out to your ex-peers, bosses or former bosses, because we all have something in common right now: we’re all facing this challenge together,” Eddie says.
+This is the time to reach out to friends and former co-workers and bosses.
 Don’t be embarrassed or shy when it comes to networking.
-You might be surprised the willingness of others to advocate for you or help you find your next position.
-Another piece of advice from Eddie?
-“You’re looking for a career or opportunity.
-Make that clear.
-Sometimes you have to take a detour and accept a job, but that can lead to a great opportunity in an organization.
-Don’t diminish the possibility of a job leading to a career because you’re able to show off the skills you have.”
+You might be surprised by the willingness of others to advocate for you and help you find your next position.
+If you’re looking for a career or opportunity, make that clear when you’re speaking with your contacts.
+And be open to opportunities that come up.
+Sometimes you have to take a detour and accept a job that you weren’t expecting but that can lead to a great opportunity in an organization.

 The job search can be daunting and difficult.
-Don’t forget what the value you bring to a potential career and remember that this is a temporary setback.
-Eddie says, “The following quote has been my guiding light, ‘Don’t let circumstances define you or confine you.
-Stay focused, humble and flexible, and don’t lose sight of the end goal or what you want to achieve.”
+Through it all, don’t forget the value you’ll bring to a future job or career and remember that any period of unemployment is a temporary situation.
+It can be hard but remember not to let your circumstance define you or confine you.
+Stay focused, humble and flexible, and don’t lose sight of the end goal or what you want to achieve.